Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Related Works

-While these methods have been effective in various medical imaging tasks, they often necessitate a dataset of target domain images and, in some cases, annotations.
-In fetal MRI, obtaining such datasets can be costly and challenging ~\citep{payette2023fetal}.
-The manual segmentation of a single case often takes several hours of expert work (e.g., eight hours per case in~\citet{kyriakopoulou2017normative}).
-Furthermore, methods that rely on multiple source domains to learn domain-invariant features are limited when only a single training domain is available or when the diversity of available source domains does not adequately represent the target domain ~\citep{zhou2022domain}.
-This limitation is especially pronounced in fetal imaging, where newly emerging scanner field strengths or SR algorithms can introduce previously unseen domains.
-The poor performance in these new unseen domains creates obstacles in adopting low-field ($<$1T) and ultra-low-field ($<$0.1T) MR systems, which hold great potential for democratizing access to advanced neuroimaging for broader populations \citep{AvilesVerdera2023}.
-The scarcity and small size of existing fetal brain imaging datasets further exacerbate this issue~\citep{payette2023fetal, Lajous2022}.
+Various strategies have been proposed to address domain shifts in medical imaging.
+Data augmentation and fine-tuning are widely used solutions~\citep{Guan2022}, but many task-specific approaches have been designed based on a wide variety of techniques like meta-learning~\citep{Li2018_metalearning}, harmonization~\citep{HU2023120125} or style transfer~\citep{zhou2021domain}.
+Although effective, these methods often rely on target domain data and annotations, which are costly and difficult to obtain in fetal MRI~\citep{payette2023fetal}.
+Manual segmentation of a single case can take several hours (e.g., eight hours in~\cite{kyriakopoulou2017normative}).
+Moreover, approaches requiring multiple source domains are limited when only one domain is available or when existing domains fail to represent new ones~\citep{zhou2022domain}.
+This limitation is particularly pronounced in fetal imaging, where new scanner field strengths and SR methods introduce previously unseen data distributions.
+Poor generalization to these domains hinders the adoption of low-field ($<$1T) and ultra-low-field ($<$0.1T) MR systems, which could democratize access to advanced neuroimaging techniques to a broader population~\citep{AvilesVerdera2023}.
+Furthermore, the scarcity and the small size of current fetal brain MRI datasets exacerbate this problem~\citep{payette2023fetal, Lajous2022}.